Jake Flint

 Jake Flint (1985 – November 27, 2022) was an American Red Dirt country singer.

 Flint was raised in Holdenville, Oklahoma.
 His father, Douglas J. Flint, was a wildcat oilman.
 Flint moved with his family to Tulsa in the early 1990s, where he attended Metro Christian Academy.

-Flint died in his sleep a few hours after his wedding to Brenda Flint, on November 27, 2022, at the age of 37.
+Flint died in his sleep, of accidental alcohol poisoning, a few hours after his wedding to Brenda Flint, on November 27, 2022, at the age of 37.